adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 In our example, the booking date acts as the _valid time_ dimension, since the price point (mutable state) goes in and out of validity based on the booking date.
 The time of record must invariably serve as the _transaction time_ dimension for any sane use case.

 Any system that stores this flight information would have to record some or all of the above fields for each flight, along with a explicit or implicit time of record.
-Theoretically, something like the following has to happen:
+In principle, something like the following has to be recorded:

 <table id="flight-record">
 <caption>Table 1: A tabular representation of versioned flight data</caption>